Skilled Worker Visa UK

 Indefinite leave to remain is how you settle in the UK.

 It’s also called ‘settlement’.
-It gives you the right to live, work and study here for as long as you like, and apply for benefits if you’re eligible.
+It gives you the right to live, work, and study here for as long as you like.
+You can also apply for benefits if you’re eligible.

 You can use it to apply for British citizenship.